MagikLau/WeChatPlatformApplication/README.md

 # WeChatPlatformApplication

-**WeChatPlatform Application for Graduation Project**
+**WeChatPlatform Application for Graduation Project** (Acceptance of works has been passed on May 9th.)

 [![License](http://img.shields.io/:license-apache-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 ## Features

 - Simplify work in teaching assistant by using WeChatPlatform.
 - Integrate SpringBoot, SpringSecurity, SpringMVC , SpringDataJPA framework to achieve after end of the Web  project.
-- Using JQuery, WeUI to achieve after end of the Web project.
+- Using JQuery, WeUI to achieve front end of the Web project.
 - Integrate FastBootWeiXin to achieve the WeChat project.

 ## How to use